styxlab/gatsby-starter-try-ghost/README.md

 You can disable the default Ghost Handlebars theme front-end by enabling the `Make this site private` flag within your Ghost settings.
 This enables password protection in front of the Ghost install and sets `<meta name="robots" content="noindex" />` so your Gatsby front-end becomes the source of truth for SEO.

+## Reporting issues

+Please report all bugs and issues at [gatsby-theme-try-ghost/issues](https://github.com/styxlab/gatsby-theme-try-ghost/issues) as all development is happening there.

 # Copyright & License